What is Compass?

 Compass History and Vision

-- Connect the Christian public school community at both school and district levels as well as corporately throughout the metro and beyond.
+- Connect the Christian public school community at school and district levels, as well as corporately, throughout the state of Minnesota.

-- Equip educators, parents and students to understand and live out their religious liberties as Christians within the public schools.
+- Empower educators, parents and students to understand and live out their religious liberties within their public schools.

 - Equip Christian educators and parents through workshops and seminars on relevant topics.

 - Support efforts to bring God's Word into our public schools through student led prayer, bible studies and Good News Clubs.

 - Build strong relationships between church and school, showing Christ's love by meeting our schools' most basic needs.

 - Work in partnership with other Christian organizations and ministries serving within our public schools.